 Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia

-physicists (Gerlich et al, Nature Communications 2:263, 2011) showed that quantum weirdness also occurs in the human-scale world.
+Physicists (Gerlich et al., Nature Communications 2:263, 2011).
+This article shows how quantum weirdness also occurs in the human-scale world.